 Instructor: Jennifer McCulley

-Email\: jennifer.mcculley@scottsdalecc.edu
+Email: jennifer.mcculley@scottsdalecc.edu

-\Preferred contact method is by Canvas message
+Preferred contact method is by Canvas message

 Office Location: NS107 tutor center

-Office Hours: Wednesdays 3:00pm - 4:45pm or by appointment
+Office Hours: Contact me to schedule.

 Course Description

 Introduction to the field of sustainability and exploration of the interaction between human and natural global systems.
 Framework for analyzing and investigating the global challenges such as land use change, competition for water and other natural resources, and renewable energy concerns and crises.